Wail13/SyncPy/Installation.md

  - Download and Install Anaconda3
  - Create anaconda environement from anaconda-cloud
- - Activate environement and test
+ - Open anaconda-navigator and lunch jupyther notebook

  -Step 1: Download and Install Anaconda3
 -----------------------------------------